PRX/yahoo_content_analysis/README.md

 [![Coverage Status](https://coveralls.io/repos/PRX/yahoo_content_analysis/badge.svg?branch=master)](https://coveralls.io/r/PRX/yahoo_content_analysis?branch=master)
 [![Dependency Status](https://gemnasium.com/PRX/yahoo_content_analysis.svg)](https://gemnasium.com/PRX/yahoo_content_analysis)

 Use the Yahoo!
 Content Analysis API to extract topics and entities.

-OAuth access is implemented, though not necessary (the docs imply higher limitd if requests are signed).
+OAuth access is implemented, though not necessary (the docs imply higher limits if requests are signed).
 This should be a useful example for those wanting to do 2-legged OAuth access to Yahoo APIs using Faraday and the OAuth Faraday Middleware.

 N.B. - I am not seeing the additional metadata nor related entities returned as the Yahoo docs claim they should.